danpepe/synonymous_discovery/README.md

 # synonymous_discovery
-Several approached for the discovery of significal cluster of synonymous mutations
+Several approaches for the discovery of significal cluster of synonymous mutations alone or in combination with missense mutations.